Bannerlord-Modding/Documentation/_csharp-api/campaignsystem/gamemenu.md

 * enables / disables the option (via it's return value)
 * sets the icon (via the provided args)

 The icon can be changed by setting `optionLeaveType` to something appropriate.
-The used images are found under `Mount & Blade II Bannerlord\GUI\GauntletUI\SpriteParts\ui_group1\GameMenu` and the correspondence can be viewed / changed in `Mount & Blade II Bannerlord\Modules\Native\GUI\Brushes\GameMenu.xml`.
+The used images are found under `Mount & Blade II Bannerlord\GUI\GauntletUI\SpriteParts\ui_group1\GameMenu` and the correspondence can be viewed in `Mount & Blade II Bannerlord\Modules\Native\GUI\Brushes\GameMenu.xml`.
+This can of course be overrides in your own module, but additional `LeaveTypes` are not possible.

 | Type                | Image |
 | ------------------- | ----- |